Reversible air-conditioning / heat pump

 A few tips.

 Many models have a reduced-noise setting.
 This is usually at the expense of lower output.
-It could either lower or raise the energy-efficiency.
+It could also either lower or raise the energy-efficiency.
 This feature could be used at night if the function is available.
-Simply limiting the maximum output (the maximum speed of the compressor) would reduce the noise, but very few models have this option.
+Simply limiting the maximum output (the maximum speed of the compressor) would reduce the noise, but not all models have this option.

 Timing some ‘off’ periods using the program facility may in-part help solve a noise problem, especially on hot windows-open summer nights.